Legal guide for company directors and CEOs in Austria

 In the case of a conflict of interest, a director must refrain from any action that might be detrimental to the company.

 A director cannot represent the company in dealings with himself/herself, or with a third party represented by himself/herself, unless the company consents by a shareholder or supervisory board resolution or unless the company's interests are not negatively affected.
-A director who is the sole shareholder of the company may represent the company in dealings with himself/herself (in some cases, such self-dealing will require the drawing up of a document certified by a notary public).
+A director who is the sole shareholder of the company may represent the company in dealings with himself/herself only subject to a written agreement (in some cases, such self-dealing will require the drawing up of a document certified by a notary public).

 Directors must not accept any loans from the company without prior approval of the shareholders or the supervisory board.

-The directors must not transact business within the company's line of business for their own account or for the account of third parties, nor may they be general partner in a partnership or a member of the management or supervisory board of another company in the same line of business, without prior approval of the shareholders or of the supervisory board (non – compete).
+The directors are subject to a statutory non-compete obligation.
+They must not transact business within the company's line of business for their own account or for the account of third parties, nor may they be general partner in a partnership or a member of the management or supervisory board of another company in the same line of business, without prior approval of the shareholders or of the supervisory board (non – compete).

 10. What other general duties does a director have?

 A director must manage the company and act on behalf of the company in line with its business purpose, in the best interest of the company and in accordance with the instructions of shareholders, with the diligence of a prudent businessman (ordentlicher Geschäftsmann) irrespective of his/her own individual level of skill and experience (duty of care).
 In managing the company, the director must safeguard the interests of the company and avert any damage to the company.
 The director has a fiduciary obligation towards the company.
-According to the business judgement rule, a director is deemed to have acted in line with his/her duty of care and generally may not be held liable for damages resulting from his/her actions if he/she does not allow himself/herself to be guided by extraneous interests when making a management decision and can assume, on the basis of appropriate information, that he/she is acting for the benefit of the company.
+According to the business judgement rule, which has been explicitly introduced into Austrian corporate law following a line of case-law of the Austrian supreme court, a director is deemed to have acted in line with his/her duty of care and generally may not be held liable for damages resulting from his/her actions if (i) he/she does not allow himself/herself to be guided by extraneous interests when making a management decision, and (ii) can assume, on the basis of appropriate information, that he/she is acting for the benefit of the company.
 However, the business judgment rule only applies to discretionary business decisions by the director (judgement calls), not to decisions that are determined by statutory law.

 Directors are subject to a wide range of specific statutory duties.
 Such specific duties include, but are not limited to: